 “Laina Greene is one of those rare entrepreneurs who has managed to steer their professional career in accordance with their personal values.
 Her work in stimulating the creation and nurturing of social enterprises is both a sound business initiative and a valuable social service.
 Her fund enables enterprising women to lift themselves and their partners up from a condition of hopelessness and material poverty, and become active participants in the business community and an inspiration to their peers.
 This approach has the immense merit of being sustainable, of not requiring bureaucratic government programs of income redistribution, and of empowering disenfranchised populations both materially and spiritually.”- Eric Benhamou, Founder and Partner, Benhamou General Ventures

 “In the last 100 years, there have been leapfrog developments in technology, transportation and medical facilities.
 The cliché is that humankind has developed, which is absolutely not true.
 The progress has benefitted a small percentage of the world’s population, leading to increased divisions between rich and poor.
 The imbalance is leading to increased social unrest in different parts of the world.
 The existing models of growth and consumption are not sustainable.
 But what are the other options?
 The answer lies in the book.
 It is a guiding force for the next generation of youth who can challenge the status quo and create sustainable models that perpetuate the concept of inclusive development.
 The book is a breath of fresh air and brings hope that pragmatic solutions are possible in a manner that is socially, financially and environmentally sustainable.” -Harish Hande, Co-Founder and Managing Director, SELCO India

-Angels of Impact.
-A social enterprise pioneered by Exponential Transformations Pte.
+Angels of Impact is a part of Exponential Transformations Pte.
 Ltd. All Rights Reserved.
 2017.